rstroop/nch-bootcamp/README.md

 ```
 	git push
 ```
-The code will be pushed to OpenShift, where OpenShift will run a Maven build on the project, copy the built deployment into the JBoss EAP container, and start the container.
+The code will be pushed to OpenShift, where OpenShift will run a Maven build on the project, copy the built deployment into the JBoss EWS container, and start the container.

 1. In your browser, navigate to https://nchlab-YOURDOMAIN.rhcloud.com/
 	* You now have a web application running business rules and Camel services on top of a MongoDB database!